JaneTakanashi/ShallWeDance/README.md

 #### 1. Tips

-Keeping all your body (head, wrists and ankles, etc) captured by the camera will increase the precision of the ketpoints detection.
+Keeping all your body (head, wrists and ankles, etc) captured by the camera will increase the precision of the keypoints detection.

 #### 2. Play/Pause the video